Statistical mechanics of phase transitions in elastic media with vanishing thermal expansion: Summary of the technical results

-In our elastic theory, the order parameter - dilation couplings arise through the local order parameter dependent elastic constants.
-These may alternatively be interpreted as local strain dependent critical temperature and a local strain dependent molecular field.
-The latter coupling, which in turn is the essence of selective interaction between the local strain and the order parameter, breaks the Ising symmetry.
-We show that at 2D such a thin elastic sheet can significantly stiffen for weak selectivity close to the critical point $T_c$ of the ordering transition, a property not found in a pure (one component) system.
-In particular, both $\mu$ and $\tilde \lambda$, the shear and bulk modulii respectively, acquire scale-dependence, diverging as $[\ln (\Lambda/q)]^{1/3}$ in the long wavelength limit, where $q$ is a wavevector, and $\Lambda$ is an upper wavevector cutoff.
-As a result, the variance of the local fluctuating displacement field $u_i ({\bf x})$ ($i$ is the Cartesian component), that describes the local deformation or dilation, $\langle [u_i ({\bf x})]^2\rangle$ shows a {\em universal dependence} on the system size $L$ as $[\ln\,(L/a_0)]^{2/3}$, a significantly weaker $L$-dependence than the well-known $\ln\,L$-dependence found away from $T_c$, or in one-component systems at any $T$.
-Likewise, the two-point correlation function of the difference of the local displacements at two points separated by a distance $r$ scales as $[\ln\,(r/a_0)]^{2/3}$, unlike the well-known $\ln r/a_0$-dependence of QLRO.
-These imply a positional order stronger than the usual QLRO.
-We call this positional order {\em stronger than QLRO} or {\em positional SQLRO}.
-The second order transition remains unaffected with the critical exponents belonging to the Ising universality class, as they do for a rigid system.
+{ We show that at 2D with weak selectivity (i.e., weak $\overline g_1$ and $\overline g_2$) such a thin elastic sheet can significantly stiffen close to the critical point $T_c$ of the ordering transition, a property not found in a pure (one component) system, or away from critical points.
+In particular, both $\mu$ and $\tilde \lambda$, the shear and bulk modulii respectively, acquire scale-dependence, diverging as $[\ln (\Lambda/q)]^{1/3}$ in the long wavelength limit, which implies {\em anomalous elasticity}; here $\Lambda$ is an upper wavevector cutoff.
+This is analogous to anomalous elasticity in 3D equilibrium smectics~\cite{smectics}.
+As a result, the variance of the local fluctuating displacement field $u_i ({\bf x})$ ($i$ is the Cartesian component), that describes the local deformation or dilation, $\langle [u_i ({\bf x})]^2\rangle$ shows a {\em universal dependence} on the system size $L$ as $[\ln\,(L/a_0)]^{2/3}$, a significantly weaker $L$-dependence than the well-known $\ln\,(L/a_0)$-dependence found away from $T_c$, or in one-component systems at any $T$; $a_0=2\pi/\Lambda$.
+Likewise, the two-point correlation function of the difference of the local displacements at two points separated by a distance $r$ scales as $[\ln\,(r/a_0)]^{2/3}$, unlike the well-known $\ln (r/a_0)$-dependence of QLRO.
+These imply a positional order logarithmically stronger than the usual QLRO.
+We call this {\em positional SQLRO}, that forms an altogether {\em new, heretofore unstudied universality class}.
+The prediction of this SQLRO and the associated universality class is a principal outcome of the present study.
+The second order transition remains unaffected with the critical exponents belonging to the Ising universality class, as they do in the corresponding rigid system.
 This is not the only state of the system near $T_c$.
-With sufficiently strong breaking of the Ising symmetry, the system distabilizes, leading to the loss of any positional order (PO); only short range positional order (SRO) is possible.
+With sufficiently strong breaking of the Ising symmetry, the system distabilizes, leading to the loss of any SQLRO positional order (PO); only positional short range order (SRO) is possible.
 This instability is driven by the selectivity parameters $\overline g_1$ and $\overline g_2$, which are also the Ising symmetry-breaking couplings.
-As a result, the positional order of a two-dimensional elastic medium near $T_c$, as soon as $L$ exceeds a threshold value, controlled by the microscopic (bare) value of the selectivity parameters, is lost.
-This indicates a selectivity-induced structural phase transition from a phase with PO to a phase with SRO.
-The transition of the order parameter field too appears to depend very sensitively on the selectivity parameters, by tuning which the order of the transition, which is second order for weak selectivity, can be turned first order.
-In the latter case, the system can still show positional order, which in this case would be just conventional QLRO, or can distabilize, and undergoes a structural phase transition to SRO for large selectivity.
-However, the distinctive feature with positional QLRO together with a first order transition is that across the first order transition temperature, there is a {\em finite jump} in the effective elastic modulii, unlike across second order transitions.
-With a first order transition, the instability in the positional order is, however, independent of the system size $L$, i.e., it sets in independent of the system size.
+Our detailed results show that as the initial or microscopic value of the dimensionless ratio $\Gamma\equiv \overline g_1^2/(\mu g_1)$ exceeds a finite threshold $\Gamma_{1c}$